Financial life stages

 Ah, freedom.
 Now you're starting a life of your own.
 It's time to start investing well.
 To help get you started in the right direction, visit the resources below.

 Memories stand the test of time.
 As you consider creating a will and plans for the future, also consider the memories a financial legacy could bring to those you care about most.
 Begin that plan today by reviewing your many options – including plans for a, Joint or Individual account, Roth IRA, Traditional IRA or UTMA.

 Now that the kids are celebrating some independence of their own, it's time to refocus your efforts on investing and saving for your retirement future.

 Whether it's building or keeping the nest egg you have, developing a plan for your personal dreams and goals or making a plan for funding the future education of a grandchild, State Farm® is there to help.

 When a loved one cares enough to leave a financial legacy through inheritance there are many ways to honor that decision by creating a financial strategy and possibly a legacy of your own.
-Click below for details about building a future with your inheritance through a joint account, UTMA, Individual account, Trust and/or 529 plan — whichever may be right for your situation.
+Click below for details about building a future with your inheritance through a joint account, UTMA or Individual account — whichever may be right for your situation.